kiwi0fruit/open-fonts/README.md

 Semibold italic Cyrillics are terrible in Linux Libertine.
 So it's recommended to use [**Linus Libertini**](https://github.com/kiwi0fruit/open-fonts/blob/master/Fonts/LinusLibertini.zip?raw=true) fork that is simply a renamed Libertinus Serif without semibolds (Libertinus Serif is a bugfixed fork of Linux Libertine by Khaled Hosny with Cyrillic bold itallics by Stefan Peev).

-Font fallback chain: `'Linus Libertini', 'STIX Two Text', 'STIX Two Math', 'Noto Serif', Symbola, 'Noto Serif CJK TC', serif`.
+Font fallback chain: `'Linus Libertini', 'STIX Two Text', 'STIX Two Math', 'Noto Serif', Symbola, 'Source Han Serif JP', serif`.

 There is also [Libertinus Math](https://github.com/libertinus-fonts/libertinus) font but I find it to be of [lower quality](https://github.com/kiwi0fruit/open-fonts/issues/5#issuecomment-480476163) than STIX Two Math (Libertinus Math has MS Word issues and Greek italics are of suboptimal quality.
 I never tested for LaTeX issues).